 A large part of the docuseries focuses on Ian Bailey, the English journalist and Schull resident who has long been accused by residents and Sophie’s family of murdering the famous Frenchwoman.
 He was interviewed extensively in the docuseries and denies any involvement in her murder.

 That said, Bailey was tried in absentia for Toscan du Plantier’s murder in 2019 and was convicted of murder by the Cour d’Assises de Paris and sentenced to 25 years in prison.
 The Irish authorities have so far refused to extradite him, and he continues to live there as a free man.

-But all that aside, there are many other strange details surrounding the case that don’t have to do with Bailey.
-Here are ten of the most bizarre and unsettling details of Toscan du Plantier’s case, some of which might just make you a believer in psychics, ghosts and eerie predictions.
+However, there are many other strange details surrounding the case that don’t have to do with Bailey.
+Here are ten of the most bizarre and unsettling details of Toscan du Plantier’s case, some of which might just make you a believer in psychics, ghosts and even eerie predictions.

 1. An aunt’s premonition

 Sophie’s husband, French film producer Daniel Toscan du Plantier, was ruled out of the murder investigation long ago.
 But when the two got married, Sophie’s aunt, Marie-Madeleine Opalka, had a gut feeling that something was going to go wrong.
 “When Sophie married Daniel, I cried.
 I didn’t understand.
 I’ve never cried at a wedding like I did at Sophie’s.
 As if I felt something.
 Really.
 As if I had a premonition.
 I’m a woman who sometimes has premonitions,” she says in the doc, adding: “I always said there was an Alice in Wonderland quality to Sophie.
 She liked to be alone.”

 2. She didn’t want to be alone this time

 Before she left for what would be her final trip to Ireland, Sophie had asked multiple friends to go with her.